 We do not set aside nearly enough time to express thanks for the many blessings that we have in our lives.
 I am glad that we have a day dedicated to be thankful and embracing family.
 Sometimes we forget just how fortunate we are and Thanksgiving is wonderful reminder to take a moment to count your many blessings.

 In no particular order, and in no way encompassing the entirety of all things I am thankful for, I present to you some of my blog-worthy blessings:

 You expect a nurse to have integrity and use good clinical judgement, but not every one does.
 It’s even possible that not everyone can.
 Judgement is subjective, and even though the it is the goal for any prudent nurse to give the same level of care as another, it just doesn’t always happen that way.

 As a nurse caring is second nature to me.
 Well honestly, as a human being, caring is second nature to me, but the nurse in me makes me enjoy it.
 And we all know that unfortunately not everyone cares.
 I also know that as a nurse I am constantly battling the all-too-familar nursing diagnosis (or […]

 Being a nerdy nurse and all, I am often asked to pass along valuable information.
-Often times it is information, but not very valuable.
+Often it is information, but not very valuable.
 Other times the information has value, but I can’t bring myself to write anything about it worth reading.
-And honestly the 2 keep coming back here have me over a barrel, […]
+And honestly the 2 keep coming back here have me over a barrel, and […]